Skip to Main Content

 Program Student Learning Outcomes

-D. Develop practical skills in working with electronics test equipment to be able to trouble shoot electronic circuits.
+B. Develop practical skills in working with electronics testing equipment for troubleshooting electronic circuits.

 Visit the Program Mapper for more information on when to take classes and career information.